 Laura’s favourite UK hike – Red Pike from Buttermere across to Haystacks, down Fleetwith Pike in the Lake District

-Laura says, she loves the walk from Buttermere, particularly sitting on Fleetwith Pike in the sunshine and looking back at all the peaks she’s stood on that day.
-Plus the quick paced walk down the crest of the pike back to the lake, with fantastic views all the way to reflect the day!
+Laura loves the walk from Buttermere, particularly sitting on Fleetwith Pike in the sunshine and looking back at all the peaks she’s stood on that day.
+Plus the quick-paced walk down the crest of the pike back to the lake, with fantastic views all the way to reflect the day!

 Brendan Mulvin @brendan_mulvin_adventures

 Brendan’s favourite UK hike – Mount Snowdon via Pen y pass to Crib Goch in Snowdonia